Keep A Notebook! And Here Are Some Ideas For Entries

-My personal notebook is different from my journal.
-It travels with me everywhere I go and holds fragments of ideas, snippets of inspiration, quotes, observations, and descriptions – the pieces of what I hope will become creative material.
+I have two notebooks.
+One is a notebook that travels with me everywhere I go and holds fragments of ideas, snippets of inspiration, quotes, observations, and descriptions – the pieces of what I hope will become creative material.

 I like to keep the two separate.
-They both offer insight and inspiration, but I find I approach each one from a different headspace, so I give them different physical space.
-You must do what works for you.
+They both offer insight and inspiration.
+But, I find I approach each one from a different headspace, so I give them different physical space.

 “The point is, listen like a thief; keep a journal and enter into it what you steal from the world; read it over now and then, maybe every night; see what it makes of you; see what you can make of it.”